izderadicka/audioserve/README.md

 sudo sysctl -p
 ```

-- cache is indeed binded with collection directory (hash of absolute normalized path is used as an identification for related cache) - so if you change collection directory path cache will also change (and old cache will still hang there - so some manual clean up might be needed).
+- cache is indeed bound with collection directory (hash of absolute normalized path is used as an identification for related cache) - so if you change collection directory path cache will also change (and old cache will still hang there - so some manual clean up might be needed).
 - if you do not want to cache particular collection you can add `:no-cache` option after collection directory argument.
 However then position sharing and metadata tags will also not work for that collection and search will be slow.

 ### Single file audiobooks and their chapters